-In December 2016, the IASB issued IFRIC 22 Foreign Currency Transactions and Advance Consideration with a mandatory effective date of January 1, 2018.
-When a foreign currency transaction where consideration is received or paid in advance of the recognition of the related asset, expense, or income, the exchange rate used should be based on the exchange rate as at the date when the pre-payment asset or deferred liability is recognized.
-IFRIC 22 can be applied on a full retrospective basis, retrospective from the comparative year or prospectively from January 1, 2018.
-The Company intends to adopt IFRIC 22 prospectively in its consolidated financial statements for the annual period beginning January 1, 2018.
-The adoption of IFRIC 22 is not expected to have a material impact on the consolidated financial statements.
+Beginning on January 1, 2018, the Company adopted IFRIC 22 Foreign Currency Transactions and Advance Consideration which requires that when a foreign currency transaction occurs, where consideration is received or paid in advance of the recognition of the related asset, expense, or income, the exchange rate used should be based on the exchange rate as at the date when the pre-payment asset or deferred liability is recognized.
+The adoption of IFRIC 22 did not have a material impact on the consolidated financial statements.